Bayonnaise/clothing-website/README.md

 ###Development

+The project was built using JavaScript, along with HTML, CSS and Twitter Bootstrap for basic styling.
+The site is responsive, with the product grid gradually going from three to two to one item per row.
+The basket resizes to always remain visible to the right size.

-The project was built using JavaScript and HTML, with the product database mocked in a JS constant.
-Sending items to and from the basket is done using JQuery, and all totals and quantities update immediately.
-I also implemented a category filter at the top of the page.
+The product database is mocked in a JavaScript constant, and I used Mustache templates to generate each item's HTML for both the product grid and the basket.
+Sending items to and from the basket is implemented using JQuery, and all totals and quantities update immediately.
+I also implemented a fully-working category filter at the top of the page.

 When you enter a valid voucher code it is added to the basket, but the discount is only applied when the voucher's conditions are met.
 If removing an item means those conditions are no longer met, the discount will be removed, but the voucher remains in place.
-Just add more items to see the discount return.
+Just add more items again to see the discount return.

 I implemented the following classes:
 - `Product.js` contains the product name, price, category and quantity.